borelli28/security-onion-install-tutorial/README.md

 # security-onion-install-tutorial
-This is a tutorial on installing a Security Onion instance on a Virtualbox VM, with an Ubuntu VM to access the analyst interface.
+This is a tutorial on installing a Security Onion instance on VirtualBox, with an Ubuntu VM to access the analyst interface.

 - Minimum hardware recommendation: 250GB, 16GB RAM, 6 cores of CPU.